Mojm4321/Excel-Forecasting-Sales-Using-Time-Series-Analysis-For-Clothing-Company/README.md

 Diagram 12

+### Deseasonalising Sales
-Now the focus is on deseasonalising the data.
-This is acheived by dividing the actual sales figures by the seasonal component (St) for each corresponding tiime period.
+Deseasonalising clothing sales data is achieved by dividing the actual sales figures by the seasonal component (St) for each time period.
 The formula is applied to the first row and then dragged down through the entire Yt/St column to adjust all sales values for seasonality.
 This is significant because it isolates the underlying trend in the data, illustrated in Diagram 13.

 ![Diagram 13](https://github.com/Mojm4321/Excel-Forecasting-Sales-Using-Time-Series-Analysis-For-Clothing-Company/blob/main/Diagram%2013%20forecast%20excel.png)

 Diagram 13

+### Trend Calculation Using Linear Regression
 The next step is to run a simple linear regression.
 Here the deseasonalised sales range will be the Y variable and the t will be the X variable, shown in Diagram 14.
 By fitting this regression, the coefficients of the intercept and slope are generated and used to create the calculate the trend component as illustrated in Diagram 15.

 ![Diagram 14](https://github.com/Mojm4321/Excel-Forecasting-Sales-Using-Time-Series-Analysis-For-Clothing-Company/blob/main/diagram%2014%20forecast%20excel%201.png)